S.C. Sea Grant Consortium

 Overview of the Water Level Sensor Projects

 The S.C.
-Sea Grant Consortium, in partnership with Coastal Carolina University, and Francis Marion University are engaging with communities in the Pee Dee region of South Carolina to install water level sensors throughout the Pee Dee River Basin.
+Sea Grant Consortium, in partnership with Coastal Carolina University and Francis Marion University, is engaging with communities in the Pee Dee region of South Carolina to install water level sensors throughout the Pee Dee River Basin.
 In addition to helping communities better understand localized water levels, the placement of these sensors also enhances the accuracy of flood modeling in the Pee Dee River Basin.

 Beyond the Pee Dee region, the Consortium is leading regional coordination of Southeast Sea Grant programs that are also expanding water level sensor networks in Georgia, Florida, and North Carolina, through funding from SECOORA.